 With all the suggested cuts, the district still would fall nearly $6 million short of its goal.
 It is unclear where that money will come from, but district officials have stated that support from bargaining units will be necessary.

-The district has a $180 million
+The district has a $180 million budget, with $120 million in the general fund.

 The district is the only one in Alameda County that has been appointed county fiscal advisers.
 In addition, because of the way money is distributed by the state, it has a looming cash shortfall and will need to shuffle money within the district to make payroll come June.